 Akcea entered into a collaboration agreement with Novartis to develop and commercialize AKCEA-APO(a)- L{Rx} and AKCEA-APOCIII- L{Rx} .
 Under the collaboration agreement, Akcea received a \$75 million upfront payment.
 For each drug, Akcea is responsible for completing a Phase 2 program, conducting an end-of-Phase 2 meeting with the FDA and delivering API.
 Under the collaboration agreement, Novartis has an exclusive option to develop and commercialize AKCEA-APO(a)- L{Rx} and AKCEA-APOCIII- L{Rx} .
-If Novartis exercises an option for one of these drugs, Novartis will pay Akcea a license fee and will assume all further global development, regulatory and commercialization activities for the licensed drug.
+If Novartis exercises an option for one of these drugs, Novartis will pay Akcea a \$150 million license fee and will assume all further global development, regulatory and commercialization activities for the licensed drug.
 Akcea is also eligible to receive a development milestone payment, milestone payments if Novartis achieves pre-specified regulatory milestones, commercial milestones and tiered royalties on net sales from each drug under the collaboration.

 Under the SPA, Novartis purchased 1.6 million shares of Ionis' common stock for \$100 million in the first quarter of 2017 and paid a premium over the weighted average trading price at the time of purchase.
-Additionally, the SPA required Novartis to purchase an additional \$50 million of common stock in the future, as part of Akcea's IPO in July 2017.
-The purchase of Akcea's common stock was at the IPO price.
+Additionally, the SPA required Novartis to purchase \$50 million of Akcea's common stock in a concurrent private placement with Akcea's IPO in July 2017.